Margaret of Sicily, Countess Palatine of the Rhine

 Margaret of Sicily or Margherita di Sicilia-Aragona (1331 in Palermo – 1377 in Neustadt) was a Sicilian princess, daughter of the King Frederick III of Sicily and his wife Eleanor of Anjou.
 In 1348 she married Rudolf II, Count Palatine of the Rhine, and was Countess Palatine of the Rhine until 1353, year of the husband's death.

 Life

-Margaret was the youngest daughter of King Frederick II of Sicily-Aragon (1272-1337) and his wife Eleanore, daughter of Charles II of Anjou.
+Margaret was the youngest daughter of King Frederick II of Sicily-Aragon (1272-1337) and Eleanore, daughter of Charles II of Anjou.
 Her parents resided in Palermo, where she presumably was born.

 In 1348 Margaret married the widowed Count Palatine Rudolf II from the house of Wittelsbach, who lived in Neustadt an der Weinstraße.

-In 1349 Rudolf II married his daughter from his first marriage, Anna von der Pfalz, to King Charles IV, one of the most important rulers of the late Middle Ages.
-Anna died in Prague in 1353.
-Count Rudolf finally retired because of increasing illness, and handed the government business over to his brother and successor Ruprecht, who in 1356 was able to acquire the Electorate for the Palatinate.
-Rudolf II was nicknamed the blind, because he had a serious eye disease and was blind in his last year of life.

 The marriage of Rudolf II and Margaret of Sicily-Aragon remained childless.

-Elizabeth of Portugal (1271-1336), Margaret's father's sister, is revered as a saint.
-Her mother's brother, Louis of Toulouse, is also one of the saints of the Catholic Church.